cap-js/docs/advanced/hybrid-testing.md

 ```
 :::

-`cds watch --profile hybrid` will automatically resolve shared service instance bindings using the correct space.
+`cds watch --profile hybrid` will automatically resolve shared service instance bindings using the correct org and space.

 ::: info Not all services can be shared
 Only services that have the `shareable` flag in the metadata set to `true` can be shared.
 Use command `cf curl /v3/service_offerings` to read the service catalog metadata.